 The Odyssey is one of my all-time favorite books and I think I read Du’Laires Book of Greek Myths more than any other book when I was in middle school.
 Which means I ADORED Circe!

 Circe, the nymph who is but a footnote in Du’Laires and gets overshadowed in The Odyssey was a fascinating goddess I can’t believe I knew so little about.
-I’m desperate to read Madeline Miller’s first book – The Song of Achilles now
+Circe’s life on her secluded island has us finding a place for this on our books about isolation list.

 A lighthouse keeper and his wife have gotten used to the lonely, isolated life of maintaining the lighthouse on a faraway island.
 But they are yearning for a baby to keep them company.